aws-samples/cfn101-workshop/workshop/content/intermediate/templates/layered-stacks/_index.md

 ##### 3. Update WebServerInstance resource

-Next, we need to update the `Fn::Ref` in the template to import the exported values from the vpc and iam stacks created earlier.
+Next, we need to update the `Ref` in the template to import the exported values from the vpc and iam stacks created earlier.
 We perform this import by using the [Fn::ImportValue](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) intrinsic function.

 Update WebServerInstance resource in the Resources section of the `ec2.yaml` template: